sodadata/docs/soda-cl/profile.md

   <div class="panel" id="one-panel" markdown="1">

 * You have <a href="https://cloud.soda.io/signup" target="_blank">signed up for a Soda Cloud account</a>.
-* You have [Administor rights]({% link soda-cloud/roles-and-rights.md %}) within your organization's Soda Cloud account.
+* You have [Administrator rights]({% link soda-cloud/roles-and-rights.md %}) within your organization's Soda Cloud account.
 * You, or an Administrator in your organization's Soda Cloud account, has [deployed a Soda Agent]({% link soda-agent/deploy.md %}) which enables you to connect to a data source in Soda Cloud.

 To define discover and profile datasets, follow the guided steps to [create a new data source]({% link soda-cloud/add-datasource.md %}#3-discover-datasets).
 Reference the [section below](#define-an-automated-monitoring-check) for how to define the checks themselves.